 Who has won the most Grand Slams?
 Nadal, Djokovic, Federer…

-It is the most enduring rivalry in the history of tennis, and perhaps in any sport, team or individual.
-The Big Three of tennis: Roger Federer, Rafa Nadal and Novak Djokovic.
+It is the most enduring rivalry in the history of tennis, and perhaps in any sport, team or individual: the Big Three of tennis: Roger Federer, Rafa Nadal and Novak Djokovic.
 Three of the greatest players ever to pick up a racket, three of the finest athletes ever to bestride any sport, the Swiss, the Spaniard and the Serb have collected a huge number of Grand Slam titles between them over the past two decades since Federer claimed his first major at Wimbledon in 2003.

-After Federer won at the All-England Club, the Swiss maestro went on to claim 11 of the next 17 Grand Slam tournaments, with a youthful Nadal sweeping the crushed brick of Roland Garros for three consecutive titles between 2005-07.
+After Federer won his first at the All-England Club, the Swiss maestro went on to claim 11 of the next 17 Grand Slam tournaments, with a youthful Nadal sweeping the crushed brick of Roland Garros for three consecutive titles between 2005-07.
 Then came Djokovic, who opened his account at the 2008 Australian Open, a tournament he has now won a record nine times.
-Federer has eight Wimbledons, Nadal 14 French Opens.
+Federer has eight Wimbledons, and Nadal 14 French Opens.
 Since the start of 2003, only Agassi, Juan Carlos Ferrero, Andy Roddick (all 2003), Gastón Gaudio (2004), Marat Safin (2005), Juan Martín del Potro (2009) Andy Murray (on three occasions), Stan Wawrinka (twice), Marin Cilic (2018), Dominic Thiem (2020) and Daniil Medvedev (2021) have won a major tournament in which at least one of the Big Three have featured.